March 3, 2025

 Photo from the All women nature walk, where particpants are sitting in a circle and discussion about the Sensory Exploration Activity that they participated in

-The group then set out for a nature walk, observing insects, spiders, plants, and birds.
-Discussions ranged from natural history and ecological relationships to the unpredictable and bizarre behaviours of nature.
-Participants were also introduced to citizen science and how they can contribute to biodiversity records through apps like:
+We then continued our nature walk together, observing insects, spiders, plants, and birds.
+Our discussions ranged from natural history and ecological relationships to the unpredictable and bizarre behaviours of nature.
+We introduced ourselves to citizen science and how we as women can contribute to biodiversity records through apps like:

-• iNaturalist – Helps document species, even if one doesn’t know the name, as the community assists with identification.
+• iNaturalist — Helps us document species, even if we don’t know the name, as the community assists with identification.

-• Merlin Bird ID – Assists with bird identification using sound recognition and a step-by-step guide, making it beginner-friendly.
+• Merlin Bird ID — Assists us with bird identification using sound recognition and a step-by-step guide, making it beginner-friendly for all of us.

 Encouraging Curiosity

-A key takeaway from the walk was the importance of curiosity.
-Many of us grow up in systems that discourage questioning, yet curiosity is at the heart of observation, awe and discovery.
-By cultivating a habit of inquiry—
+A key takeaway from our walk was the importance of curiosity for us as women.
+Many of us grew up in systems that discouraged questioning, yet curiosity is at the heart of our observation, awe and discovery.
+By cultivating a habit of inquiry together—

 • Why does a spider have this shape?
 Do all spiders build the same kind of webs to catch prey?